Byte-Stuff/Everest/docs/LambdaLang/README.md

-# LambdaLang
+# Lambda & LambdaLang

 ## Definition

-LambdaLang is the language running on the "CPU"
+LambdaLang is the language running on Lambda, the 'CPU'
-The Base is the hard coded part (in scratch), e.g: The MOV command

 F-Recovery (or Firmware Recovery), is an error screen that the Firmware triggers when invalid code is detected while an interrupt is triggered.
 It can also be called.